-For all sorts of questions relevant for PhD's or Postdocs at the Institute of Physics contact the council via the email address in the column to the right.
-Please note that we are a council formed by PhD's and Postdocs and do not decide on hiring people.
+For all sorts of questions relevant for PhD's or Postdocs at the Institute of Physics contact the council via our email address email@example.com.

 The current council members introduce themselves below.